Roasted Tomato Topped Salmon paired with a chickpea and rice pilaf - such a delicious dish and combination of flavours.

 For the pilaf:

-- Spray a deep frying pan with spray oil, add the garlic and onion and fry for a couple of minutes till lightly golden
+- Spray a deep frying pan with low calorie spray, add the garlic and onion and fry for a couple of minutes till lightly golden

-- Add the rice, red pepper, zucchini and chickpeas and lemon zest, lemon juice and spray with a little more spray oil and fry for about 1 more minute.
+- Add the rice, red pepper, zucchini and chickpeas and lemon zest, lemon juice and spray with a little more low calorie spray and fry for about 1 more minute.

 - Add the stock, bring to a boil, then reduce heat, cover and simmer till stock is absorbed.
 Turn off heat but leave covered while you cook the salmon.